 Good psychologists have a number of valuable techniques, tools and therapies they can use to help people who are suffering emotional problems.
 Our team at North Brisbane Psychologists uses a number of evidence-based therapies including:

 - Acceptance and Commitment Therapy (ACT)

 - Schema-Focussed Cognitive Therapy

 - Skills training

 By investing your time and commitment to undertake therapy, you prioritise your own happiness.
-And you will be pleased you chose Melissa, Jenny, Lynne, or Rachel of North Brisbane Psychologists to help guide you on your journey of personal development.
+And you will be pleased you chose Ingrid, Melissa, Jenny, Lynne, or Rachel of North Brisbane Psychologists to help guide you on your journey of change and development.

 From the Blog

 We find that quite a lot of people stay in contact with an ex when they are in a relationship.
 Some do this secretly.
 If you are doing this or thinking about contacting an ex, read this now.